 How to Make a Full-Time Income as a Blogger or Influencer

 1. Post consistent content

 None of this works without creating an audience.
 With an audience comes expectations from you about output.
 To be successful, you have to publish content regularly on a consistent schedule.
-True, there are a few who make it without a regular schedule (I’m thinking solely of Dan Carlin).
+True, there are a few who make it without a regular schedule (I’m thinking solely of Dan Carlin and his Hardcore History podcast).
 But if you can’t keep at the top-of-mind of your audience, they’ll go somewhere else.
 Try to keep an editorial calendar going so that you’re able to plan content ahead of time, rather than scrambling to come up with new topics.

 2. Do the work part of it

 It would be lovely to just write whatever you wanted and watch the dollars roll in, but it doesn’t work that way.
 (At least, not until you’re already successful and have become an authority.)
 Research topics that are popular in your space.
 Spend time doing the SEO (or hire someone to do it).
 Market your content, pitch publications, learn to take better pictures.
 Do the “work” part of blogging if you want to make it your only job.

 3. Spend time on your site

 Make sure your website is optimized and that it loads correctly on both desktop and mobile.
 Cull any plugins that slow down your site.
 Shrink your image sizes, and make sure that all of your links work correctly.
 (I use WP 301 Redirect for this and it’s AWESOME)